Apostolic-Prophetic movement: Kansas City Prophets

 Some of those who shaped the current AP movement were based in Kansas City, Missouri, and became known as the Kansas City Prophets.
 They originated in the late 1980s and early 1990s at Kansas City Fellowship (KCF) whose influence eventually became international.
 It was overseen by KCF's Pastor Mike Bickle.
 Included in the list of prophets were Bob Jones, Paul Cain, Bill Hamon, Larry Randolph, James Goll, Jill Austin, and John Paul Jackson.
 John Wimber provided some oversight from the Vineyard Movement during the first few years.
 Cain had participated in the Healing Revival initiated by William Branham during the 1950s.
 The prophets except Bickle have left Kansas City but continue to be active in ministry throughout North America.
 Some Said It Thundered was written and published in 1991, during what is considered to be the height of their movement.
 A later book, A Life and Legacy of Pat Bickle and a History of the Kansas City Prophets, also contains notes on their history.

 Apostolic Roundtable

 The Apostolic Roundtable was a society of 25 apostles convened by Wagner that included Karl A. Barden, Bob L. Beckett, W. Rice Brookes, Emanuele Cannistraci, Gregory Dickow, Michael P. Fletcher, Chuck Pierce, Ché Ahn, Harold Caballeros, Naomi Dowdy, John Eckhardt, Bill Hamon, Jim Hodges, John P. Kelly, Lawrence Kennedy, Lawrence Khong, David Kwang-Shin Kim, Larry H. Kreider, Alan Langstaff, Roberts Liardon, Dexter Low, Mel Mullen, Alistair Petrie, and Eddie Villanueva.

-Definition of apostle

-Within the movement, the word apostle is used in multiple senses.
-In one sense, an apostle is an evangelist and bishop, called and sent by Christ to have the spiritual authority, character, gifts, and abilities to successfully reach and establish people in the Kingdom's truth and order, especially through founding and overseeing local churches, according to David Cannistraci.

-In another sense, an apostle is a church planter: "the apostolic gift leaves churches in its wake."
-It is characterized by a "paternal bond between apostles and pastors."
+Beliefs and creeds